AdebolaShelby/sql/README.md

 ## The Roll Up Operator

-* Create a reprt that summarizes the total payment made for each payment method.
+* Create a report that summarizes the total payments made for each payment method.

     ## Query
     ![WITH ROLLUP](images/image-33.png)